Booker T. Whatley: Later years

 Upon retirement from academia, Whatley focused on promoting his system of small-scale farming, quickly becoming a nationally known expert and an inspiration to readers of Mother Earth News and Organic Gardening Magazine in the 1980s.
 To further expand his audience and to deliver his message for turning a small farm into a profitable enterprise, Whatley traveled extensively in the US and overseas, giving training seminars and sharing his ideas.
 Many of his ideas appeared over time in The New Farm Magazine and in his monthly Small Farm Technical Newsletter, which reached about 20,000 subscribers in fifty states and twenty-five foreign countries.

-In 1985, Tom Monaghan, founder and former president of Domino's Pizza, Inc., was so inspired after reading in The Wall Street Journal about Whatley's plan to help small farmers make big money he called to ask him to develop a 100 acre PYO corporate farm ecosystem at Domino's World Headquarters in Ann Arbor, Michigan.
+In 1985, Tom Monaghan, founder and former president of Domino's Pizza, Inc., was so inspired after reading in The Wall Street Journal about Whatley's plan to help small farmers make big money he called to ask him to develop a 100 acre PYO corporate farm ecosystem at Domino's Farms, the company's headquarters near Ann Arbor, Michigan.
 The farm was part of a $300 million 1500 acre project that was to raise fruits, vegetables and herbs, as well as lamb, venison, fish, duck, quail, pheasant, mushrooms, honey, and Christmas trees.
 The harvest was supplied to Domino's franchises in the Michigan area and to its employees through a Clientele Membership Club.

 While many in the agriculture establishment could not relate to Whatley's "the farm as enterprise" philosophy, Monaghan and Whatley were instant comrades.
 Whatley described the relationship in this manner:

 Although the USDA and the land grant college agriculture departments "are pushing diversification, [they are] relying on traditional marketing outlets like farmers markets and cooperatives.
 That just won't work.
 Small farmers simply can't afford to pick, grade, wash, package and haul their produce maybe 100 miles or more to market, yet that's exactly what the so-called experts are telling them to do.

 Tom Monaghan realized all that immediately.
 He is no dummy when it comes to marketing.
 Excellent marketing is what helped him build Domino's Pizza into a $2 billion-a-year business with some 3,800 stores in seven countries.
 One of the things that he quickly realized during his first year in the pizza business was this: It takes as much time to make a small pizza as it does to make a large one, and it takes just as long to deliver a small pizza.
 Dropping small pizzas caused an almost immediate 50 percent increase in his sales.
 Almost the same thing happened when he eliminated submarine sandwiches from his menu."